Opentrons/opentrons/api/docs/v2/parameters/use_case_sample_count.rst

 Loading Tip Racks
 =================

 Tip racks come first in most protocols.
-To ensure that a protocol runs to completion, you need to load enough tip racks to avoid running out of tips.
+To ensure that a protocol runs to completion, we need to load enough tip racks to avoid running out of tips.

-We could load as many tip racks are needed for our maximum number of samples, but that would be suboptimal.
+We could load as many tip racks as are needed for our maximum number of samples, but that would be suboptimal.
 Run setup is faster when the technician doesn't have to load extra items onto the deck.
 So it's best to examine the protocol's steps and determine how many racks are needed for each value of ``sample_count``.

 In the case of this DNA prep protocol, we can create formulas for the number of 200 µL and 50 µL tip racks needed.
 The following factors go into these computations: